MLH/mlh-policies/member-event-guidelines.md

 **Peer Groups.** We know how much work goes into putting on a world-class hackathon and how intimidating that can be!
 Through the MLH Organizer Hub, we’ll optionally connect you with organizers planning events on a similar timeline to form Peer Groups.
 You can use these groups to learn and discuss topics like fundraising, marketing, and leadership.

-**Hackathon Organizer Guide.** All organizers have full access to MLH’s Hackathon Organizer Guide at guide.mlh.io.
+**Hackathon Organizer Guide.** All organizers have full access to MLH’s Hackathon Organizer Guide at [guide.mlh.io](https://guide.mlh.io/).
 The guide is packed with information for you and your team to leverage as you plan your event.

-**Templates and Tutorials.** As part of the Hackathon Organizer Guide, we’ve created a library of templates and tutorials for all organizers to use while planning and hosting their events.
+**Templates and Tutorials.** AAs part of the Hackathon Organizer Guide, we’ve created a library of templates and tutorials for all organizers to use while planning and hosting their events.
 While you don’t need to use our templates, we’ve seen organizers consistently struggle with major topics like budgeting and judging when they try to reinvent the wheel.
 We’ve created simple templates to help you and your team.
-You can view all of our templates [here](https://guide.mlh.io/organizer-resources/template-links) (https://guide.mlh.io/organizer-resources/template-links).
+You can view all of our templates [here](https://guide.mlh.io/organizer-resources/template-links).

-**Hackcon Talks.** Each year we host a conference for hackathon organizers where our community shares their knowledge and experiences with one another.
-We have a library of past talks from organizers that you and your team can use to learn best practices.
-You can view some of our favorite talks [here](https://www.youtube.com/playlist?list=PLPDgudJ_VDUeQHDMl_9RfkOYf2JU5cwwl) (https://www.youtube.com/playlist?list=PLPDgudJ_VDUeQHDMl_9RfkOYf2JU5cwwl).
+**Hackcon Talks.** Each year, we host a retreat-style conference called [Hackcon](https://hackcon.mlh.com/) for hackathon organizers, where our community members share their knowledge and experiences with one another.
+This is the only event we host for hackathon organizers that costs money to attend.
+While we run Hackcon at a loss, the attendance ticket allows us to host the conference every year.
+We release ticket sales for Hackcon every September and offer scholarships.
+We would love to see you there!
+If you cannot make it in person, we have a library of past talks from organizers that you and your team can use to learn best practices.
+You can view some of our favorite talks [here](https://www.youtube.com/playlist?list=PLPDgudJ_VDUeQHDMl_9RfkOYf2JU5cwwl).

+**Hackcon Member Event Benefits.** Member Event organizers are eligible for discounts, scholarships, travel reimbursements, and free tickets to Hackcon.
+This may change slightly from year to year.
+Reach out to your HCM for more information.

 **Planning Feedback.** To help ensure your hackathon is as successful as possible, we’ll review your core documents and deliverables needed to put on a great event.
 As part of your Member Event Application, you’ll receive a review and feedback on your website, venue, budget, sponsorship packet, sponsorship list, and marketing plan.

 **Event Marketing Promotion.** While the best source of hackers for your event is likely your local community and nearby colleges, universities, and schools, Major League Hacking will promote your event to thousands of hackers through various platforms.

 * Season Schedule Listing.
-We’ll list your event on the official MLH season schedule at http://mlh.io/events.
+We’ll list your event on the official MLH season schedule at [http://mlh.com/events](http://mlh.com/events).
 Hundreds of thousands of hackers and sponsors visit this page every year to discover the events they want to participate in.
 * MLH Community Discord Promotion.
 We’ll post in an announcements channel on the MLH Community Discord (with 55,000+ members) to promote your hackathon.
 * We also can promote you on our Instagram or other social media upon request once you become a Member Event.
 Reach out to your Hackathon Community Manager for more information.

 **Preferred Vendors & Discounts.** Organizing a great hackathon can be expensive.
 To help you save time and money, we have vetted and partnered with amazing vendors that offer exclusive discounts and priority access to Member Events.

-* **Pure Buttons** (https://www.purebuttons.com/) - We wanted to ensure our organizers continued to have access to high-quality stickers this season.
+* **Pure Buttons** ([https://www.purebuttons.com/](https://www.purebuttons.com/)) - We wanted to ensure our organizers continued to have access to high-quality stickers this season.
 Our friends at Pure Buttons have your back.
 If you’re familiar with StandOut Stickers, Pure Buttons is the same company.
   * Continental US.
 10% discount plus free shipping on your order.
   * UK, EU, APAC, Alaska, and Hawaii.
 15% off the entire order.
 Shipping costs will vary.
   * Want an even better deal?
-You’ll receive $125 in credit just for displaying the[Pure Buttons logo](https://static.mlh.io/brand-assets/sponsors/pure-buttons/Pure-Buttons-Blue-Gradient-Logo-RGB.png?_gl=1*539svj*_ga*NDkwMTExMTM4LjE2MzcwNzMzNTY.*_ga_E5KT6TC4TK*czE3NDc4NDMxNzQkbzY2MyRnMSR0MTc0Nzg0MzIyMCRqMCRsMCRoMA.) on your website linked to https://mlh.link/purebuttons.
+You’ll receive $150 in credit just for displaying the[Pure Buttons logo](https://static.mlh.io/brand-assets/sponsors/pure-buttons/Pure-Buttons-Blue-Gradient-Logo-RGB.png?_gl=1*539svj*_ga*NDkwMTExMTM4LjE2MzcwNzMzNTY.*_ga_E5KT6TC4TK*czE3NDc4NDMxNzQkbzY2MyRnMSR0MTc0Nzg0MzIyMCRqMCRsMCRoMA.) on your website linked to [https://mlh.link/purebuttons](https://mlh.link/purebuttons).
-* **Brand Makers** (https://www.brandmakers.com/) - If you’re looking to produce anything from t-shirts to mugs, Brand Makers can help.
+* **Brand Makers** ([https://www.brandmakers.com/](https://www.brandmakers.com/)) - If you’re looking to produce anything from t-shirts to mugs, Brand Makers can help.
 They are MLH’s preferred vendor for all of our own swag.
 MLH works with Brand Makers for our Season Tees, scrunchies, hats, tote bags, and more.

 **Handoff Call with HCM.** About three weeks before your event, your Hackathon Community Manager will spend time with you to discuss final logistics and action items to ensure you and your team are well prepared.